 Radiant Space Heaters

 The oldest artificial heating method, a radiant heater directly heats nearby objects within its line of sight.
 While it doesn’t heat the entire room, it can be a good option if you have a particular spot that needs to stay warm – like your favorite chair in front of the TV, or the desk where you work on the computer.

-One disadvantage of radiant heaters is that they don’t circulate heat throughout a room, if that’s something you need.
+One disadvantage of radiant space heaters is that they don’t circulate heat throughout a room if that’s something you need.
 In addition, older radiant space heaters can pose safety hazards because of exposed heating elements and should be kept away from children and pets.

 Convection Space Heaters

 Also known as a forced air system, a convection heater circulates heated air throughout a room and is the most commonly used type of space heater.
 An internal fan blows air across the heating element, and circulates heat throughout the air, raising the ambient temperature in the room.

 Convection space heaters can heat an entire room more quickly than a radiant heater and are appropriate for air-tight rooms with a low to average ceiling height.
 Convection heaters are a good choice if multiple people are in the room, or if you are moving around and need heat throughout the room.

 One disadvantage of convection space heaters is that they are less energy efficient than radiant heaters.
 Because they use fans to circulate air, convection heaters can also be louder than radiant heaters.